nipy/nibabel/doc/source/coordinate_systems.rst

     >>> def f(i, j, k):
-    ...    """ Return X, Y, Z coordinates for i, j, k """ ...    return M.dot((i, j, k)) + abc
+    ...    """ Return X, Y, Z coordinates for i, j, k """ ...    return M.dot([i, j, k]) + abc

-The labels on the localizer image give the impression that the voxel coordinate for center of ``someones_epi.nii.gz`` was a little above the magnet isocenter.
+The labels on the localizer image give the impression that the center voxel of ``someones_epi.nii.gz`` was a little above the magnet isocenter.
 Now we can check:

 .. plot::
     :context: